roykoand/auction-gym/CONFIG.md

 | `bidder` | The bidder decides how to bid, given a welfare estimate, allocated ad and context.  |

 Allocators have types, and possible keyword arguments supporting those types.
-Possible allocators are `OracleAllocator` and `PyTorchLogisticRegressionAllocator`, which takes `embedding_size` and `num_items`.
+Possible allocators are `OracleAllocator` and `PytorchLogisticRegressionAllocator`, which takes `embedding_size` and `num_items`.

 Bidders can be one of `TruthfulBidder`, `ValueLearningBidder`, `PolicyLearningBidder` or `DoublyRobustBidder`.